 - Thoroughly read the GIS minor information noted above.

-- During your advising appointment you will go through the requirements, cluster worksheet, and petition requirements.
+- During your advising appointment you will review the minor requirements, cluster worksheet instructions, and minor petition process.

-- Complete a 'Declare a Minor Petition Form' in OASIS.
-If you want to have the completion of a minor certified on your transcript, your GIS Minor Petition Form will need to be submitted no later than the deadline for filing for graduation.
+- Note: We recommend that you submit your minor petition the quarter before you plan to graduate.
+If you want to have the completion of a minor certified on your transcript, your GIS Minor Petition form will need to be submitted no later than the deadline for filing for graduation.

 - 3-course Cluster Example (PDF)